Eli-Parker/UniversityOfUtahCalendarGenerator/README.md

 Using the knowledge I've gained both from half a decade of software engineering practice and schooling from the Computer Science program here at the University of Utah, I made a C# application which scrapes the university's websites to generate CUSTOM .ics links for the students here!

-**Note that this program is not finished currently, still a WIP, but this denotes the current plan for the final.**
+**Note that this program is still a WIP, but this outlines the current plan for the final build.**

 ### The Program Idea

-The program, works as follows:
+The program, as I currently see it, works as follows:

 1. **Grabbing Site Data:** The user selects from a drop-down of semesters or inputs a website URL which is the semester schedule for the university.
 All university schedules from 2019-2024 are formatted exactly the same, so as long as the formatting doesn't change they can input any link for their semester